 d) 400 MPa

-Explanation: The maximum pressure that can be applied by standard compression coils is approximately 340 MPa, thus process is restricted to relatively thin-wall tube or sheet products.
+Explanation: The maximum pressure that can be applied by standard compression coils is approximately 340 MPa, thus process is restricted to a relatively thin-wall tube or sheet products.

 9. Electromagnetic forming is rarely used to form tubular shapes.

 Explanation: Electromagnetic forming is chiefly used to expand, compress, or form tubular shapes.
 It is occasionally used to form flat sheet, and it is often used to combine several forming and assembly operations into a single step.

 10. The die used in electromagnetic process should be made of material with _________________

 a) high electrical conductivity

 Explanation: The die used in the electromagnetic process should be made of low electrical conductivity to minimize the magnetic cushion effect.
 Dies are generally made of steel or epoxy resin.

 11. The EMF process allows increased ductility for______________ alloys.